Session 9: LLM introduction

 We explore the training processes (SFT, RM, PPO), how models like GitHub Copilot and Cursor boost productivity, and advanced topics like Retrieval-Augmented Generation (RAG).

-- Understand the key components of LLM training: Supervised Fine-Tuning (SFT), Reward Modeling (RM), and Proximal Policy Optimization (PPO).
+- Understand the key components of LLM training: Supervised Fine-Tuning (SFT), Reward Modeling (RM), Proximal Policy Optimization (PPO), and Direct Preference Optimization (DPO).

-- Learn about prompt engineering, few-shot learning, and structured output generation.
+- Learn about prompt engineering, few-shot learning, structured outputs, and the temperature vs. top-p trade-off.

-- Grasp how fine-tuning (LoRA, QLoRA) enables adapting large models on a single GPU.
+- Distinguish continued pre-training (inject knowledge) from SFT (shape behavior), and grasp how LoRA enables fine-tuning large models on a single GPU.

 - Connect LLM-powered tools like Cursor, LlamaIndex, and Vera to real-world applications.